nbfigueroa/robotiq_ft300_sensor/README.md

     ```
 ---
 ## Usage
-- To stream the FT sensor messages, `MSG`, which is of the following format:
+- To stream the custom FT sensor message, `/robotiq_force_torque_sensor`, which has of the following format:
     ```bash
     float32 fx
     float32 fy